 There is an accessible viewing platform situated in our Main Stage field with prime site and sound of the stage to enjoy the wealth of entertainment on offer throughout the weekend.
 We also have 10 wheelchair accessible toilets located evenly across the show site.
 One of these is located within the compound of the viewing platform.

 On site parking is available free of charge for Blue Badge holders only.
 Spaces must be applied for in advance of the show and allocated on a first come, first served basis.
 Application forms will be available soon.

 What medical facilities do you have in place?

-There will be 4 first aid points located on site; one by the Main Arena, one by the Main Stage, one located in the Charities Zone by Herne Hill Station entrance to the park and another in Activate (Sports Zone).
+There will be 4 first aid points located on site; a main medical centre by the Main Arena, one by the Main Stage, one located in the Charities Zone by Herne Hill Station entrance to the park and another in Activate (Sports Zone).
 Mobile first aiders will also patrol the site at various points throughout the day.

 One of the main issues we have encountered over the years, especially in hot temperatures, is that of dehydration and exhaustion.
 We remind you to drink plenty of water at all times and don’t forget to wear high factor sun block if your skin is sensitive to the sun – especially young children.

 You are encouraged to bring refillable water flask containers with you and refill at the various designated water points across site.
 Please help us reduce the amount of plastic going to landfill by choosing to refill your bottles rather than purchasing plastic water bottles.